Ecology & Systematics Biology

 |Race/Ethnicity||Number of Grads|

-Ecology appeals to people across the globe.
-About 2.4% of those with this major are international students.
+Students from other countries are interested in Ecology, too.
+About 2.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Ecology & Systematics Biology Majors Make?